conradlo/react-pinch-and-zoom/README.md

 # React Pinch and Zoom

-A react container component with iOS UIScrollView's alike pinch-to-zoom gesture interaction.
+A react container component with pinch-to-zoom gesture interaction.

 ## Getting Started